Intel: Typography

 Neo Sans Intel is a customized version of Neo Sans based on the Neo Sans and Neo Tech, designed by Sebastian Lester in 2004.
 It was introduced alongside Intel's rebranding in 2006.
 Previously, Intel used Helvetica as its standard typeface in corporate marketing.

 Intel Clear is a global font announced in 2014 designed for to be used across all communications.
-The font family was designed by Red Peek Branding and Dalton Maag Initially available in Latin, Greek and Cyrillic scripts, it replaced Neo Sans Intel as the company's corporate typeface.
+The font family was designed by Red Peek Branding and Dalton Maag.
+Initially available in Latin, Greek and Cyrillic scripts, it replaced Neo Sans Intel as the company's corporate typeface.
 Intel Clear Hebrew, Intel Clear Arabic were added by Dalton Maag Ltd. Neo Sans Intel remained in logo and to mark processor type and socket on the packaging of Intel's processors.

 In 2020, as part of a new visual identity, a new typeface, Intel One, was designed.
 It replaced Intel Clear as the font used by the company in most of its branding, however, it is used alongside Intel Clear typeface.
 In logo, it replaced Neo Sans Intel typeface.
 However, it is still used to mark processor type and socket on the packaging of Intel's processors.

 Intel Brand Book

-It is a book produced by Red Peak Branding as part of new brand identity campaign, celebrating Intel's achievements while setting the new standard for what Intel looks, feels and sounds like.
+Intel Brand Book is a book produced by Red Peak Branding as part of Intel's new brand identity campaign, celebrating the company's achievements while setting the new standard for what Intel looks, feels and sounds like.

-Litigations and regulatory disputes
+Charity

+In November 2014, Intel designed a Paddington Bear statue—themed "Little Bear Blue"—one of fifty statues created by various celebrities and companies which were located around London.
+Created prior to the release of the film Paddington, the Intel-designed statue was located outside Framestore in Chancery Lane, London, a British visual-effects company which uses Intel technology for films including Paddington.
+The statues were then auctioned to raise funds for the National Society for the Prevention of Cruelty to Children (NSPCC).

+Sponsorships

+Intel sponsors the Intel Extreme Masters, a series of international esports tournaments.
+It was also a sponsor for the Formula 1 teams BMW Sauber and Scuderia Ferrari together with AMD, AT&T, Pernod Ricard, Diageo and Vodafone.
+In 2013, Intel became a sponsor of FC Barcelona.
+In 2017, Intel became a sponsor of the Olympic Games, lasting from the 2018 Winter Olympics to the 2024 Summer Olympics.
+In 2024, Intel and Riot Games had an annual sponsorship valued at US$5 million, and one with JD Gaming for US$3.3 million.
+The company also had a sponsorship with Global Esports.